MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamcreate.md

 ## -description

-AcxStreamCreate creates an ACX Stream, defined by a ACXSTREAM_INIT object, that is used to TBD and TBD.
+AcxStreamCreate creates an ACX audio stream, that is defined by a ACXSTREAM_INIT object.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that has/is TBD been TBD.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) that is associated with the specified ACXCIRCUIT and it's stream.

 ### -param Circuit

-And ACXCIRCUT that will be TBD.
+And ACXCIRCUT that this stream will be associated with.

 ### -param Attributes